Welcome to Elm Surgery

 If you need help with any of the above, all you need to do is contact The Wolseley Trust - Healthy Futures on 01752 203673.
-A link worker from the Trust currently attends the practice every Thursday but will change to a Friday from 21st September 2018.
+A link worker from the Trust currently attends the practice every Friday.

 As a Practice we are very aware that visiting your GP can, at times, be stressful and concerning for patients.
 Delays in obtaining appointments and delays in surgery times, due to unforeseen emergency appointments, can also add to these concerns.

 We always strive to meet patient expectation and deliver the highest standards of healthcare.
 For the vast majority of our patients we achieve this, despite the finite resources and steadily increasing demand for services that exists today within the NHS.